rock-core/tools-syskit/README.txt

 Orocos::TaskContext.get returns a Orocos::TaskContext instance.
 See the documentation of that class for more details.

+== Changing and reading a task context's state

 == Manipulating a task context

 You can change the task's properties with: